 At least three weeks prior to the oral defense, the student should email the Graduate Program Director to request a master's warrant.
-This email should include the student's thesis title, proposed defense date, names of faculty on the committee and details (time/day/room) for scheduled public talk.
+This email should include the student's thesis title (128-character limit), proposed defense date, names of faculty on the committee, and details (time/day/room) for scheduled public talk.